-The case of a general $\O_{X^\diam}^+/p$-vector bundle (see Definition~\ref{defn:small-mod-p}) will cause us more trouble; we will use the structure results from Section~\ref{section:different-topologies} to handle a general $\O_{X^\diam}^+/p$-vector bundle.
-The main crucial results is that the category of \'etale $\O_{X_\et}^+/p$-vector bundles is actually equivalent to the category of $\O_{X^\diam}^+/p$-vector bundles and that, locally, any $\O_{X^\diam}^+/p$-vector bundle can be trivialized by some very particular \'etale covering (see Corollary~\ref{cor:different-vector-bundles-equivalent} for both results).
+The case of a general $\O_{X^\diam}^+/p$-vector bundle (see Definition~\ref{defn:vect-bundles}) will cause us more trouble; we will use the structure results from Section~\ref{section:trivialize} to handle a general $\O_{X^\diam}^+/p$-vector bundle.
+The main crucial input that we are going to use is that the category of $\O_{X^\diam}^+/p$-vector bundles is equivalent to the category of \'etale $\O_{X_\et}^+/p$-vector bundles and that, locally, any $\O_{X^\diam}^+/p$-vector bundle can be trivialized by some very particular \'etale covering (see Corollary~\ref{cor:different-vector-bundles-equivalent}).

 That being said, we can move to the formulation of the main theorem of this section.
-We refer to Appendix~\ref{section:proetale-v-sites} for the definition of the quasi-pro\'etale and $v$-topologies on $X^\diam$ for a rigid-analytic variety over a non-archimedean field $K$.
+We refer to Section~\ref{section:proetale-v-sites} for the definition of the quasi-pro\'etale and $v$-topologies on $X^\diam$ for a rigid-analytic variety over a non-archimedean field $K$.
 These sites come with their ``integral'' structure sheaves $\O^+_{X^\diam}$, $\O^+_{X^\diam_\qp}$, and $\O_{X_\et}^+$ (see Definition~\ref{defn:v-structure-sheaf}) and a diagram of morphisms of ringed sites (see Diagram~\ref{eqn:many-morphisms}~and ~\ref{eqn:many-morphisms-ringed}):

 and the mod-$p$ version

 If there is any ambiguity in the meaning of $\nu$, we then denote it by $\nu_{\X}$ to explicitly specify the formal model for these functors.